lilykriopelle/intermediate-react-react-router/lesson/outline/learning-standards.md

 ### Learning Standard Text

 React Router is a library that provides navigational components for React developers to create Single-Page Applications (SPAs) with dynamic, client-side routing.
-Applications that use React-Router can benefit from the separation of content afforded to multi-page applications without the break in the user experience caused by a new page loading.
+Applications that use React-Router can benefit from the separation of content afforded to multi-page applications without the break in the user-experience caused by a new page loading.

 ### Tags